ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Key Types {#iana-key}

-This specification establishes the "ACE Groupcomm Key Types" IANA registry.
+This specification establishes the "ACE Groupcomm Key Types" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * Key Type Value: This is the value used to identify the keying material.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a text string.
+Different ranges of values use different registration policies {{RFC8126}}.
+Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
+Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * Profile: This field may contain one or more descriptive strings of application profiles to be used with this item.
 The values should be taken from the Name column of the "ACE Groupcomm Profiles" registry.